 You may be able to receive benefits from Social Security and Medicare before you turn 65 if you’re permanently disabled.
 You might also qualify if you have Lou Gehrig’s disease (amyotrophic lateral sclerosis, or ALS) or permanent kidney failure (end-stage renal disease, or ESRD).
 Generally, your doctor must confirm that you are unable to work for at least 12 consecutive months in order for you to qualify for Social Security disability benefits.
-For more information about eligibility for Social Security disability benefits, see the SSA website.

 If you have a disability, you can apply for disability benefits from the Social Security Administration (SSA).
 If you worked for a railroad, you might qualify for disability benefits from the Railroad Retirement Board (RRB).
 If the SSA or RRB determines that you qualify for benefits, you may be eligible for Medicare benefits, but not right away in most situations.